DeclarativeHub/ReactiveKit/README.md

 We have defined our signal as a struct of one property - a producer.
 As you can see, producer is just a function that takes the observer as an argument.
 When we start observing the signal, what we do is basically execute the producer with the given observer.
 That is how simple signals are!

-> Signal is ReactiveKit is implemented almost like what we have shown here.
-It has few additions that give us some guarantees we will talk about later.
+> Signal in ReactiveKit is implemented almost like what we have shown here.
+It has few additions that give us some guarantees that we will talk about later.

 Let us create an instance of the signal that sends first three positive integers to the observer and then completes.